juan-carlos-trimino/IaC-cos-storage/README.md

 > location (Required, list(string))

 Target location or environment to create the resource instance.
+The default is `global`.

 ```
 location = [
+  "global",
   "global"
 ]
 ```